Modifier 25, separate E&M service, same physician, same day

 When notes are required

-Priority Health requires medical record notes when you submit a professional claim reported with CPT codes 99211-99215 and modifier 25 in addition to a minor procedure (minor procedures are defined as having a 0 or 10-day global period) and/or additional E&M services, on the same day of service.
+Priority Health requires medical record notes when you re-submit a professional claim reported with CPT codes 99211-99215 and modifier 25 in addition to a minor procedure (minor procedures are defined as having a 0 or 10-day global period) and/or additional E&M services, on the same day of service following a claim denial.

 Documentation must support a significant, separately identifiable service from a minor procedure or additional evaluation and management service performed on the same date for additional reimbursement.
 For example, if you submit a claim with CPT code 11200 and 99213-25, you would need to provide medical record notes supporting a significant, separately identifiable E&M service.
 If you don't provide notes, the claim will be denied.This requirement follows the CMS criteria below.